qidi-community/Plus4-Wiki/content/kamp-purging/README.md

 The KAMP purge line, being thicker and shorter, makes it easy to flick off the build surface with a fingernail, resulting in less contact with the build plate.

+** While these are valid advantages, you can also try using a 5-10 loop skirt, as this lets you check/test your 1st layer z-height across the whole build area perimeter and is easier to remove than the default single line. - hayden.

 ## How to Enable

 TL;DR Doing the following will enable the `LINE_PURGE` macro in Klipper, which we will use later.